|

 The symbolic imagery: The three personae of Brigid stand behind a well in which their reflected faces are merging.
 An infant reaches out for flying luna moths; a hedgehog strolls among spring flowers.
 A knotted border entwines the cycles of the moon, the sun, an egg, cattle, geese, capricorn, acorns, bells, and various other symbols.

-To learn even more about Brigid (saint & goddess), visit our Brigid pages. . . . . . . . . . . . . . . . . . .
+. . . . . . . . . . . . . . . . . .
 Don't miss our Celtic Collection... |

 Brigid the Goddess Poetess/Muse Brigid the Goddess is inextricably